mtorpey/cocktails/README.md

 # Cocktail recipe script

-- `recipes.txt`: fragments of cocktail recipes scraped from the IBA website
+- `human recipes.txt`: fragments of cocktail recipes scraped from the IBA website
-- `simple.txt`: cocktail recipes in the form `name type ingredients blankline`
+- `recipes/*.txt`: cocktail recipes in the form `name type ingredients blankline`
-- `my-ingredients.txt`: a list of cocktail ingredients you have at home
 - `find-drinks.py`: Python script that tells you what drinks you can make and what ingredients you should buy